oracle/graal/docs/tools/vscode/graalvm/native-image-debugging.md

 ## Get Started

 You can debug a native image process the same way as debugging a regular Java application: when your native executable is running, the debugger attaches to the application process, the Java source file is opened, letting you debug it.
 You can perform regular debugging actions like setting breakpoints, creating watches, inspecting the state of your application, etc.
-Debugger attachment is enabled by adding a separate configuration, **Native Image: launch**, into the _launch.json_ file.
+Debugger attachment is enabled by adding a separate configuration, **Native Image: launch**, to the `launch.json` file.

   > Note: To debug a native image from within VS Code, you must install GraalVM Enterprise.